 La Laiterie du Berger contributes to develop a local dairy sector, sourcing its milk from local herders and facilitating their access to services like cattle food and credit.

-herder families living better by selling milk to La Laiterie du Berger Berger, on which 38% are lead by women
+herder families living better by selling milk to La Laiterie du Berger, on which 50% are led by women

 of annual revenues per breeder as milk supplier in 2019, +77% versus 2018